Jim Mandich: Pittsburgh Steelers

 In May 1978, the Dolphins traded Mandich to the Washington Redskins in exchange for two eighth-round draft selections in 1979 and 1980.
 He did not appear in any regular season games for the Redskins, but, after an injury to Bennie Cunningham, Mandich was signed in October 1978 as a backup tight end for the Pittsburgh Steelers.
 Mandich appeared in 10 regular season and three playoff games for the 1978 Steelers team that won Super Bowl XIII, making him the only man to play on the first two teams in NFL history to win 14 games in a season.
 Mandich had no receptions during the 1978 season, and at the conclusion of the season, Mandich announced his retirement from football.

-Career statistics

-In nine NFL seasons, Mandich appeared in 119 games and caught 121 passes for 1,406 yards, 11.6 yards per catch, and 23 touchdowns.